-Alexis completed her 200-hour Yoga Teacher Training at The Light Within Yoga Studio and continues her yogic education by regularly attending classes, workshops, and specialized training sessions.
-As an avid writer and social media guru, Alexis offers a unique perspective on the cultural, emotional, and philosophical aspects of mindfulness.
-Her passion for teaching yoga to adolescents keeps her busy with classes at Delaware County Detention Center and Montgomery County Youth Center.
-In addition to being the Digital Media Marketing Director for Transformation Yoga Project, Alexis also teaches community chair yoga classes for seniors.
+Alexis completed her 200-hour Yoga Teacher Training at The Light Within Yoga Studio and continues her yogic education by attending classes, workshops, and specialized training sessions.
+As the Creative Director for Transformation Yoga Project, Alexis offers a unique perspective on the cultural, emotional, and philosophical aspects of mindfulness.

 Michael D. Huggins is the founder and Executive Director of Transformation Yoga Project.
 He is specially trained in applying yoga practices for addiction recovery and trauma-related issues.
 Michael is a registered yoga instructor (200 RYT) who has been practicing yoga since 2002.
 He is also a certified fitness trainer.
 He left the corporate world to focus on a variety of community based outreach programs and to further develop his yoga practice.
 Michael has dedicated his time and passion towards demystifying yoga by breaking down the powerful and positive aspects of the practice in a direct straight forward manner which these at-risk populations can relate to.
 Michael has been on the board of several non-profits in the greater Philadelphia area.
 He has a Bachelor of Science degree from Villanova University and a Masters of Business Administration from the Wharton School at the University of Pennsylvania.
 He is also the author of Going Om: A CEO's Journey From a Prison Facility to Spiritual Tranquility.